TRAINING PROGRAM - AUDITIONS FOR ENROLMENT BETWEEN 7-9 YRS

 Composer Zoltan Kodály (1882-1967) wanted to build a national musical culture for his native Hungary by educating children in their heritage of folksongs (their ‘mother tongue’).
 Promoting the desire to sing, he discovered that it is possible to achieve universal musical literacy and to bring music into everyday life: at home and in the classroom as well as in the concert hall.
 His approach to music education has since become known as the 'Kodaly Method' and has had an enormous impact worldwide.
 One of the core principles of this methodology is that the ear, the eye, the hand and the heart must all be trained together.
 Hand signs are used to represent the notes of the solfege (do, re, mi, etc) and reinforce pitch, helping children to learn the intervals between the notes.

-We at the ABC firmly believe that musical literacy ought to be a goal for all and that the benefits of a sound musical education are far-reaching for aesthetic, academic and social outcomes.
+We at the ABCI firmly believe that musical literacy ought to be a goal for all and that the benefits of a sound musical education are far-reaching for aesthetic, academic and social outcomes.
 So we have taken many of Kodály’s ideals and adapted them to our needs.
 Each boy progresses through the following training levels of the Australian Boys Choir at his own rate, gaining not only musical knowledge and skills, but also growing in confidence and personal independence.
-A feature of the Choir is the unique 'career path' for boys after their voices change: the Kelly Gang for those of secondary-school age and The Vocal Consort for young adults.
+A feature of the Choir is the unique 'career path' for boys after their voices change: the Kelly Gang for those of secondary school age and The Vocal Consort for young adults.

 Each boy starts as a Probationer for at least one school semester.
 Emphasis is placed on experiencing music through enjoyment, and the discipline and skill of singing and an understanding of the language of music is gradually and gently instilled by trained specialist staff.